 2018-2019 Supplemental Graduate Catalog [ARCHIVED CATALOG]

-Subject to the approval of the Graduate Program Coordinator, up to 7 hours of graduate transfer credit may be applied toward the MHA.
-Graduate transfer credit will only be granted for courses completed with a grade of “B” or better and taken within the last five (5) years.
+Subject to the approval by the MBA Program Coordinator, up to six hours of graduate transfer credit may be applied toward the MBA.
+Graduate transfer credit will only be granted for courses completed with a grade of “B” or better and taken within the last five years.

 Time Limits for Completion

 If a student enters the MBA program having met the prerequisite requirements, he/she can complete the program in four (4) semesters and two (2) summers.
 The time limit for completion of the program is five (5) years.

 Some students may be admitted to the MBA program lacking undergraduate prerequisites in business.
 Such students may be required to complete up to 3 foundation courses (9 semester hours) in accounting, economics and/or business statistics.
 The MBA Program Coordinator will review an applicant’s undergraduate degree coursework to determine the required foundation courses.

 ACC 6321 - Accounting for Cost Management Systems

 FIN 6321 - Financial Management